MAZiqing/FEDformer/README.md

 ## Contact

-If you have any question or want to use the code, please contact xxx@xxxx .
+If you have any question or want to use the code, please contact tian.zt@alibaba-inc.com or maziqing.mzq@alibaba-inc.com .

 ## Acknowledgement